-Licensed teachers who are K-12-certified in a variety of subjects and special education
+Licensed teachers who are K–12-certified in various subjects and special education

 work intensively with students to make sure that they don't fall behind in their studies.

-To stay on track, hospital-based teachers work closely with teachers from a child's
+To stay on track, hospital-based teachers or social workers work closely with teachers

-instruction upon discharge, and ease reentry into the classroom when the child is
+ease reentry into the classroom when the child is well again

-well again.
-School is scheduled around medical tests and therapies, and always takes
+School is scheduled around medical tests and therapies, and always considers child's

 Whether your child is being educated at school, in the hospital, or at home, remember